OscSerrano/Servo_Ethercat_Raspberry/README.md

 + Raspbian operative system
 + IgH EtherCAT Master implementation for linux 2.6 or newer.
 + Python 3 with sys and subprocess libraries.
-+ SDO comunication with slaves (No PDO, SDO only).
++ SDO comunication with slaves (No PDO.
+Only SDO).

 ## Requirements
 ### Install dependencies